 - Mouth sores

-- Severe alterations of the senses: taste, smell and sight
+- Severe changes to the senses: taste, smell and sight

-- Severe metabolic disorders (insulin and thyroid hormones imbalances)
+- Severe metabolic disorders (insulin and thyroid hormones)

-- People who lose a lot of fluids through sweat (sportsmen, outdoor and labor workers)
+- Those who tend to lose a lot of fluid through sweat (athletes, manual laborers)

-- People with aphthous ulcers, mouth ulcers or halitosis
+- Those with aphthae, mouth ulcers or halitosis

 - People with eating disorders (anorexia, bulimia)